stonepros/stone/doc/rados/operations/crush-map-edits.rst

 The second list in the CRUSH map defines 'bucket' types.
 Buckets facilitate a hierarchy of nodes and leaves.
 Node (or non-leaf) buckets typically represent physical locations in a hierarchy.
 Nodes aggregate other nodes or leaves.
-Leaf buckets represent ``ceph-osd`` daemons and their corresponding storage media.
+Leaf buckets represent ``stone-osd`` daemons and their corresponding storage media.

 .. tip:: The term "bucket" used in the context of CRUSH means a node in